If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 Dijon was the capital of Burgundy from the 11th to 15th century.
 During the reigns of Philippe-le-Hardi (Philip the Bold), Jean-sans-Peur (John the Fearless) and Philippe-le-Bon (Philip the Good) during the 14th and 15th centuries, some of the finest painters, sculptors and architects from around the Burgundian lands were brought to Dijon, turning the city into a great centre of European art.
 This art is shown in the famous Fine Arts Museum which some might say is second in line after the Louvre in Paris.
-You can also find some rare Egyptian antiquities and a selection of more modern art.
+You can also find some rare Egyptian antiquities as well as a selection of more modern art.
 The museum is housed in the Palace of the Dukes of Burgundy which is a magnificent building.
-You can climb the 316 steps of the Philippe Le Bon tower to have a beautiful view over Dijon and the surrounding vineyards.
+You can climb the 316 steps of the Philippe Le Bon tower to have a beautiful view over Dijon and the surrounding Burgundy vineyards.

 Discover Lyon’s underground passages

-You can buy a Lyon City Card which gives you access to all the sites…so there is no excuse not to fall in love with this vibrant city!
+You can buy a Lyon City Card which gives you access to all the sites, so there is no excuse not to fall in love with this vibrant city!
 The old town is a world heritage treasure.
 It is one of the biggest areas of Renaissance architecture in Europe and it has succeeded in maintaining an air of mystery.
-Historically, Lyon was known as an important area for the production and weaving of silk.
+Historically, Lyon was also known as an important area for the production and weaving of silk.

 Stop-over ideas on the way from Cherbourg:

-Just 1 hour into the French leg of your trip Bayeux, famous for the D-Day landings, is really worth a visit.
+Just 1 hour into the French leg of your trip, Bayeux, famous for the D-Day landings, is really worth a visit.
 It has lovely narrow cobbled streets and a superb market where you can buy some supplies for the rest of the journey!
-Whether you are interested in the 11th century Cathedral of Notre Dame, the famous Norman Bayeux Tapestry, the unbelievable history, museums and memorials dedicated to the D-Day landings, or pottering around the market there is something for everyone.
+Whether you are interested in the 11th century Cathedral of Notre Dame, the famous Norman Bayeux Tapestry, the unbelievable history, museums and memorials dedicated to the D-Day landings, or pottering around the market, there is something for everyone.

 If you are feeling brave enough you could always stop off just East of Paris at Disney Land.
 It will make your children’s year!

-Check out this B&B with a sauna, jacuzzi and hamman just 6 miles away from Disney Land so you can relax after a hectic day!
 After this leg of the journey, you cross France and join the Calais route just South of Dijon.
 Taking the relaxed option to take your time coming down to the Alps and enjoying these stopovers takes the stress out of the journey, saves you money and the environment, and you may well even learn a thing or two.
 There is no doubt that you will also be ready to start your multi-activity holiday with more energy and get your week off to a great start!